Chuck0Lee/chuck0lee.github.io/_pages/about.md

 # 📖 Educations
 - 2024.09 - present, Ph.D. candidate in School of Cyberspace Security,  Hangzhou Dianzi University, Zhejiang.
+- 2026.09 - present, PG Visiting Intern, The Hong Kong University of Science and Technology (HKUST), Hong Kong.
 - 2021.09 - 2024.06, M.E. in Electrical and Electronic Information, Jilin University of Chemical Technology, Jilin.
 - 2017.09 - 2021.06, B.E. in School of Computer Science and Technology, Hebei Finance University, Hebei.